 |expertise in mental healthcare, social science research, and social justice advocacy|

-As a mental health clinician with over 15 years of experience, I have provided care in hospitals, primary care, community mental health, and private practice, with a focus on reproductive life experiences.
+As a mental health clinician with nearly 20 years of experience, I have provided care in hospitals, primary care, community mental health, and private practice, with a focus on reproductive life experiences.
 My interest at the intersection of reproduction and mental health stems from life-shaping, early career work in the neonatal intensive care and labor and delivery units of a large hospital.
 I maintain a small, telehealth-based private practice, though the majority of my work involves research, consultation, and student education in sociology and health professions.